-Provision for Students with SEN
+Provision for Pupils with SEND

-- Once a child has been identified as having SEN and this has been discussed with the child and their parents, SEN Support will commence.
-At Blundell's Prep this is an 'Assess- Plan- Do- Review' process (see below) which is monitored by the SENDCO in conjunction with the child's subject teachers. - The initial plan to support a child identified with SEN, an Individual Education Plan (IEP) is drawn up at the meeting with the parents, child and subject teacher following the initial assessment.
-The IEP will then be fully reviewed at the termly parental meeting, although amendments may be incorporated during the term as the child makes progress.
+• Once a child has been identified as having SEND and this has been discussed with the child and their parents, SEND support will commence.
+At Blundell's Prep this is an 'Assess- Plan- Do- Review' process (see below) which is monitored by the SENDCO in conjunction with the child's subject teachers.

+• The initial plan to support a child identified with SEND, an Individual Education Plan (IEP), is drawn up including the input from parents, the child and subject/form teachers, following the initial assessment.
+The IEP will then be fully reviewed at the termly parental meeting for Priority pupils, although amendments may be incorporated during the term as the child makes progress.
+In House IEP's will continue to be reviewed to reflect changes in the assess, plan, do, revue cycle.
+These are reviewed at Parent Consultations with the SENDCO and parent and the respective teachers at the meeting.